In This Article

 Through good dates and bad ones, whether we look at traditional courtship or a simple "What's up?" on an app, Fisher believes in the resilience of romance.
 Her study of more than 35,000 people on Match.com points to one thing: "The top things that people are looking for is somebody they respect, somebody they can trust and confide in, somebody who makes them laugh, somebody who gives them enough time, and somebody who they find physically attractive."

 She is not alone in sharing this belief.
-The audience, encouraged to vote for or against the motion, also agreed that while they may carry a unique set of problems, dating apps haven't killed romance.
-The stats speak for themselves.
-According to Fisher, in the last eight years, 6% of singles met somebody in a bar, 24% met through a friend, and 40% met somebody on the internet.
+The audience encouraged to vote for or against the notion, also agreed that while they may carry a unique set of problems, dating apps haven't killed romance.
+According to Fisher's Singles in America study in 2019, 6% of singles met somebody in a bar, 16% met through a friend, and 26% met somebody on the internet.
 Additionally, 57% think that online dating is a good way to meet people.
-Most importantly, 89% of singles today believe that when you find the right person, you could remain married for life.

 Around the world and since the beginning of time, people have loved, gotten crushed, and loved again.
 That is the resilience of humankind.
 We may find ourselves in the muddy waters of a new and messy dating universe, but if history is any indication, romance has always prevailed and will continue to do so.